How to Write the Syracuse Essays 2016-17

 Do you know how to improve your profile for college applications?

 See how your profile ranks among thousands of other students using CollegeVine.
 Calculate your chances at your dream schools and learn what areas you need to improve right now — it only takes 3 minutes and it's 100% free.

 Syracuse University, founded in 1831, is a private research university located in Syracuse, New York.
 Although originally founded by the United Methodist Church, the university became non-sectarian in 1920.
 It’s motto, Suos Cultores Scientia Coronat — “knowledge crowns those who seek her” — speaks volumes about the university’s nationally renowned academics.

 Admissions to Syracuse are not as competitive as one might think.
-With an acceptance rate of 53.2%, Syracuse can be an appealing choice for students seeking a less competitive admissions process but still want a top-notch private research university experience.
-The average high school GPA is 3.6 (out of 4.0) and the average SAT score is 1730 using the old standard and 1240 with the new standard.
+With an acceptance rate of 53.2%, Syracuse can be an appealing choice for students seeking a less competitive admissions process but still want a top-notch, private research university experience.
+The average high school GPA is 3.6 (out of 4.0) and the average SAT score is 1730 (old standard) and 1240 (new standard).
 The average ACT score is a 26.